ballerina-platform/ballerina-dev-website/swan-lake/learn/documenting-ballerina-code.md

     return 0;
 }
 ```
-Add the follwoing class definition to the `world` module.
+Add the following class definition to the `world` module.
 Copy and paste the following code in to the `math/modules/world/world.bal` file.

 ```ballerina
 # Represents a person object.